 In the theory with which we have to deal, Absolute Ignorance is the artificer; so that we may enunciate as the fundamental principle of the whole system, that, in order to make a perfect and beautiful machine, it is not requisite to know how to make it.
 This proposition will be found, on careful examination, to express, in condensed form, the essential purport of the Theory, and to express in a few words all Mr. Darwin's meaning; who, by a strange inversion of reasoning, seems to think Absolute Ignorance fully qualified to take the place of Absolute Wisdom in all of the achievements of creative skill. permalink

 Mathematics are an intricate combination of inventions and discoveries.
 We invent the concepts, and then we discover the relations among the concepts.
 For example: there is no square root of -1.
 At some point, humans had to invent that concept.
-Once they invented the concept, they discovered that there is all kinds of mathematics they can do with that. permalink
+Once they invented the concept, they discovered that there are all kinds of mathematics they can do with that. permalink

 Moore's law looks like a physical law and people talk about it that way.
 But actually if you're living it, it doesn't feel like a physical law.
 It's really a thing about human activity.
 It's about vision, it's about what you are allowed to believe, because people are really limited by their beliefs.
 They limit themselves by what they allow themselves to believe as possible.
 So when Gordon Moore made that observation, he really gave us all permission to believe that would keep going. permalink